Admission

 OUR LEARNING LASTS A LIFETIME

-And we’re looking forward to getting to know you!
+Hello!
+We’re happy you’re here!
 When you choose MSD, you choose an extraordinary experience for your children and your family.
 We’re proud of our robust curriculum grounded in Montessori philosophy, and our programs include so much more – from the arts, to our urban farming program, to foreign language, to our “do-good” service program that touches all ages in meaningful ways.
 We can’t wait to show you how what happens within the walls of our campus, is the spark for our students that ignites an entire lifetime of reaching their full potential.
 As you learn more about our school and community, we’re here to help!
-You can find information about our admission process, tuition and financial aid, and admission FAQs here.
-Please don’t hesitate to reach out with any questions along the way.
-We can’t wait to meet you.
-Linder Gendron & Jane Connard The MSD Admission Team admissions@msd-co.org (303) 756-9441
+You can find information about our admission process, tuition and financial aid, and general Montessori FAQs , or scroll down to see our Admission Process FAQs below.

 Admission FAQs